Seestadt Aspern: Public transport

 Seven Wiener Linien bus lines are operated within the city.
 The Seestadt and Aspern Nord stations on the U2 metro line were established during the construction of the city.
 The latter station also hosts the S80 S-Bahn line as well as various ÖBB regional trains.
+With the opening of the 27 tram in October 2025, Seestadt was connected to the Vienna tram network for the first time.

 Street Names

 As Vienna, as of July 2020, had just 519 streets named after women compared to 4022 named after men, many roads in Seestadt are dedicated to women.
-Notable examples include:
+Examples include: